pyhys/minimalmodbus/docs/develop.rst

 Maybe:

+* Improved documentation (especially the sections with TODO).
 * Tool for interpretation of Modbus messages
 * Increase test coverage for minimalmodbus.py
 * PEP8 fine tuning of source.